codespell-project/codespell/README.rst

     codespell -S, --skip=

-The -S (--skip) flag is used to skip over comma-separated list of files and/or directories.
-It accepts globs as well. **Important note:** do not append a '/' to a directory you want to skip.
+The -S (--skip) flag is used to skip over a comma-separated list of files and/or directories.
+It accepts globs as well. **Important note:** Do not append a '/' to a directory you want to skip.
 This currently renders the entry ineffective.

 Examples: